FAQ’s

 What does the daily schedule look like?

-Each division (age group) has a schedule which includes instructional athletics, instructional H2O, a recreational period and 2 daily electives.
-Electives include individual and team sports, a variety of waterfront activities (jetskiing, sailing, windsurfing and lake elements), visual, dramatic, creative and culinary arts, adventure activities, high ropes, and a comprehensive sciences to name a few.
-Check out the Daily Schedule for more information.
+Each division (age group) has a schedule which includes instructional athletics, instructional H2O, a recreational period, and 2-3 daily electives.
+Electives include sports, waterfront activities (boating and lake elements), arts, STEM, and outdoor adventure activities including a high ropes and ninja warrior course.
+Check out the daily schedule for more information.

 How does my child choose activities/electives?

-There are 30 camp electives.
-With the help of our counselors, every two days, campers choose two electives.
+There are approximately 25 camp electives.
+Campers will sit one on one with a counselor every two days to choose their electives.
 We encourage campers to try new activities, but also allow them to repeat activities that they enjoy.
-Prior to camp, parents have the opportunity to help guide which electives their children will receive.

 How are campers bunked for the summer?

-Each bunk has ten to fourteen campers with at least three to four counselors.
-The bunks are equipped with full bathroom facilities including at least 2 showers, sinks and toilets, ample electrical outlets and cubbies for clothing.
-All campers and staff sleep in solid wooden bunk beds and our counselor sleep among the campers in the cabin.
-Our housekeeping staff sanitizes the bathrooms daily, while the campers and counselors keep the main area of the cabin in order which is maintained through daily cabin inspections.
+Bunks typically house 12-14 campers and 3-4 staff.
+All bunks are equipped with full bathroom facilities including at least two showers, sinks, and toilets, electrical outlets, and cubbies for clothing.
+All campers and staff sleep in solid wooden bunk beds and our counselors sleep among the campers in the cabin.
+Our housekeeping staff sanitize the bathrooms daily, while the campers and counselors keep the main area of the cabin in order which is maintained through our famous Gold Broom Program.

 Where do campers come from?

 Our campers come from all over the United States.
-We have large groups of children from New Jersey, the New York metropolitan area, Long Island, Connecticut, Pennsylvania and Florida.
-We also have international campers from Israel, Russia, Spain, Latin America, Canada and other locales.
+We have large groups of children from New Jersey, the New York metropolitan area, Long Island, Connecticut, Pennsylvania, and Florida.
+We also have international campers from Israel, France, Latin America, and other locales.

 Are there a lot of choices at mealtimes?

 Yes.
-Besides the kosher hot meal, there is a full salad bar, bread, pasta (white and whole-wheat), and fruit at lunch and dinner.
-If a camper still can’t find something they like, they can also ask their counselor or division head to find something in our fully stocked kitchen.
-Check out the Health & Nutrition section for more information.
+Besides the kosher hot meal, there is a full salad bar, pasta, and fruit at lunch and dinner.
+If a camper still can’t find something they like, they can also work with our Specialty Food Liaison to find something in our fully stocked kitchen.
+Check out the Health and Nutrition page for more information.

-We have a dedicated GIG certified Gluten Free kitchen for camper with a gluten free diet.
+We have a dedicated certified Gluten Free kitchen to accommodate campers on a gluten free diet.
 In addition, we can also accommodate most special dietary needs.
-For further information, check out the Health & Nutrition section or contact the camp director for specific questions.
+The Specialty Food Liaison will work closely with your family to ensure all dietary needs can be met.
+For further information, check out the Health and Nutrition page or contact the camp director for specific questions.

 Are there any other expenses?
 Do campers need extra money?

-If you have a Full Season camper, we suggest that parents send spending money for our field trip to Dorney Park.
-This money is kept in the office safe and given to the camper by the division head when needed.
+If you have a Full Season camper, we suggest that parents send spending money for our out of camp trip on changeover day.
+This money is kept in the office safe and given to the camper by their division head when appropriate.
+In addition, the entering 6th graders will go on a mystery trip each session where extra spending money may be beneficial.

 Do you offer Horseback Riding?

 Yes, we offer Horseback Riding lessons for an additional fee.
 Horseback Riding can be selected before camp starts or added during the summer.
-Our campers receive English or Western style instruction and can choose between trail riding and lessons in the corral.
+Our campers typically receive Western style instruction.
+Trail riding is offered once the staff feel a child is ready.

 How does the laundry work?

-Bunk laundry is done once each week.
+Bunk laundry is done once per week.
 Bunk counselors help the campers move laundry from their own bags into larger bunk laundry bags.
-The laundry is brought to our on-premise facility, wash, dried and then returned.
-Counselors assist campers with sorting and distributing clean items.
-Please label EVERY item of clothing with your child’s name.
+The laundry is brought to our on-premise facility, washed, dried, and then returned.
+Counselors assist campers with sorting, folding, and putting away clean laundry.
+Please clearly label EVERY item of clothing with your child’s name.

 Are there any out of camp trips?

-Campers have the opportunity to join inter-camp sports leagues and leave camp to compete in inter-camp games and tournaments.
-We play in two different leagues giving our campers opportunity to compete in sports such as basketball, soccer, baseball, lacrosse, rollerhockey, tennis, dance and swim meets.
+Campers may have the opportunity to join inter-camp sports leagues and leave camp to compete in inter-camp games and tournaments.

-On our changeover day from 1st to 2nd session, our Full Season campers go on a field trip to Dorney Park for the day.
+On changeover day our 6-week and full season campers go on an out of camp trip for the day.

 What is Total Specialty Camps (TSC)?

-TSC is our unique specialty camp option providing an intensive experience in a sport, art or science.
-By adding Specialty Camp to your summer experience, you can immerse yourself in one activity four hours a day, six days a week.
-You learn from the best about how to improve your skills, gain confidence, and most importantly, have fun at what you love to do.
-To see our TSC offerings and for more information, check out our Specialty Camps section.
+TSC is our unique specialty camp option providing an intensive experience in basketball, baseball, soccer, or tennis.
+By adding Specialty Camp to your summer experience, you can immerse yourself in one activity four hours per day, six days a week.
+You learn from the best about how to improve your skills, gain confidence, and most importantly, have fun!
+To see our TSC offerings and for more information, check out our Total Specialty Camps page.

 Do you provide a suggested packing list for the summer?